jpritikin/coach/content/docs/me/psychoactive/_index.md

 [^chacruna2021]: [Guide to RFRA and Best Practices for Psychedelic Plant Medicine Churches](https://chacruna.net/chacruna_guide_rfra_best_practices_psychedelic_churches/)

 [^equasy]: Nutt, D. J. (2009).
 Equasy—an overlooked addiction with implications for the current debate on drug harms. *Journal of Psychopharmacology, 23*(1), 3-5.

+[^healy2021]: Healy, C. J. (2021).
+The acute effects of classic psychedelics on memory in humans. *Psychopharmacology, 238*, 639-653.

+[^cannabis]: The intensity of the experience is mostly driven by the amount of Δ8-THC.
+I'm not sure how much CBD is required to complement the THC.
+Maybe the ratio could be as low as 1:1 (on a weight basis).
+That is, maybe only 10mg of CBD is needed for 10mg Δ8-THC, but you definitely want enough CBD and extra isn't a problem.
+The psilomethoxin is optional and will just help launch you into the cannabis experience.
+Onset of the THC effects occur about 90 min after ingestion and last for 3-4 hours.